-“You’re going to Iceland for two whole weeks!?
+“You’re going to spend 2 weeks in Iceland!?
 What will you do there?” a colleague of mine asked.

 Still considered a cold and tiny island “somewhere in the sea”, few people are aware of its sheer size.

 But Iceland is not like any other country, where the main cities are connected by motorways and driving is pure bliss.
 No, in Iceland, prepare yourself for gravel roads, weather conditions that slow you down and the beauty of the place that will make you want to stop literally at every corner!